 So, try disabling Avast, or any other antivirus utility you may have, by right-clicking its system tray icon and selecting the disable/turn off option on for it.
 Disable the utility for at an hour.

-If the software runs with a third-party antivirus utility disabled, try adding MusicBee to the antivirus utility’s whitelist (excluded software).
+If theruns with a third-party antivirus utility disabled, try adding MusicBee to the antivirus utility’s whitelist (excluded ).

 2. Run MusicBee in compatibility mode

 - Users have also confirmed they’ve fixed MusicBee not starting by running in compatibility mode.
 Open File Explorer with the Windows key + E hotkey.